 Keywords: Goals, Goal Setting.
 Mental Health

-No matter who you are, there’s most likely some sort of goal out there that you would like to reach.
-Maybe it’s a big goal like running a marathon, but never have ran a day in your life.
-It could be doing something positive for your health such as exercising, or quitting smoking or drinking alcohol.
-Either way, below you will learn the top 5 tips on how to set goals and actually reach them!
+No matter how much life experience you have there is most likely some sort of goal out there that you would like to reach.
+It could be doing something positive for your health and wellbeing such as exercising, quitting smoking or learning how to manage anxiety.
+Or it could be that you would like to pick up a new hobby.
+Either way, below you will learn the top 5 tips on how to set goals and actually reach them.

 Often, we overestimate what we can do in a day, but underestimate what we can do in a year.
 When setting goals, it’s important to think beyond where you are at today and to look deeper into where you want to be.
 You might not know all the steps now, but if you set a goal for yourself that is outside of your comfort zone, you’ll be able to break those steps down over time and eventually reach them.
 The time will pass anyway.

 2. Write your goals down on paper

 There is a reason many of those who have achieved great things had journals of their accomplishments.
 It’s because there is power in getting your thoughts and goals out of your mind and onto paper.
 By writing down what you want to achieve they become real and you’re able to see in front of your eyes what you’re about to go after.
 Watch your creativity kick in which will allow ideas to flow onto the page.

 When they do, be sure to write those thoughts and ideas down too as you’re creating a blueprint.
 Each time you hit a milestone,, it is also great to reflect on how you were able to do so and evaluate what needs to be done next.